The Liquid Galaxy project is speeding up for GSoC 2021.

 Bash, Python, Javascript, Vue.js

-The idea of the project is the real time visualization of satellite images that would be attached as layers of google earth, thus being able to have diverse information of the earth being graphically generated as storms, fires, masses of heat, water vapor, among others with the possibilites of having a AI trained to watch for natural disasters world wide.
+The idea of the project is the real-time visualization of satellite images that would be attached as layers of google earth, thus being able to have diverse information of the earth being graphically generated as storms, fires, masses of heat, water vapor, among others with the possibilities of having an AI trained to watch for natural disasters worldwide.

 From there, the entire application would be controlled through a backend responsible for managing calls made to the satellite's external APIs and a web application that would give the user control of which layers or information would like to be displayed, all done through a back end integrated with Bash scripts to control KML files and a front end developed.